 - Clearly describes the scope/boundaries and timescale of the assessment (3.2, 3.3)

-- Attested by a professional engineer or a GHG Accountant certified under ISO 14064-3 or ISO 14065.
+- Attested and conducted by a qualified professional (i.e., a professional engineer or a GHG accounting professional with suitable GHG quantification training or expertise related to the project).
 See the template provided in Annex B.

 - Employs a methodology consistent with ISO-14064-2 and its principles